GwenNelson/opencraft/libopencraft/README.md

  4. make

 By default this will compile the actual library (libopencraft.so) as well as an executable named test_opencraft.
 Simply run the file to execute a test suite.

+A few examples are also available in examples/